 Academy Dates and Time Commitment

-- The Academy will begin the week of February 13 and end the week of April 10.
+- The Academy will begin the week of September 25 and run for 8 weeks.

 - The Academy will include 8 live training sessions, scheduled to accommodate multiple time zones, over 8 weeks.
 After being selected for the Academy, participants will be polled about their availability.
 Each live session will be approximately 75 minutes in length and will include all Academy participants.
-Dr. Tippett will set specific milestones for each session.
+COIL expert trainers will set specific milestones for each session.

 - Participants should plan to commit 75 minutes each week to attending live sessions.
-In addition, Dr. Tippett will establish separate meetings for the faculty pairs to design and research their course.
+In addition, COIL expert trainers will establish separate meetings for the faculty pairs to design and research their course.

-- Dr. Tippett will be available to provide additional support and guidance after the end of the Academy as needed.
+- COIL expert trainers will be available to provide additional support and guidance after the end of the Academy as needed.